-While their high scores in all other metrics earn the Targhee III recognition, they wouldn't be an award winner if they were not so reasonably priced as well.
-For $145, the Targhee III is not the most inexpensive boot we tested, but they are the highest performing boot that comes at a reasonable price.
-They are $15 more than our previous Best Buy winner the Vasque Monolith UD.
-The Targhee III provides more support, are more durable, and have better traction than the Monolith, so in our eyes, they are well worth the extra dough.
-We expect the Keen's to last longer, which also makes them a better purchase.
+While high scores in all other metrics earn the Targhee III recognition, they wouldn't be an award winner if they were not so reasonably priced as well.
+For $145, the Targhee III is not the most inexpensive boot we tested, but they are the highest performing boot with a reasonable price tag.